SamuelGuillemet/SEAK/components/market-matcher/Readme.md

 # Market Matcher

-The Market Matcher is a component of the PFE Broker system designed to match incoming orders with market data and generate trade executions.
+The Market Matcher is a component of exchange system designed to match incoming orders with market data and generate trade executions.
 It utilizes Apache Kafka for communication and integrates with Micronaut for Kafka-related annotations and dependencies.
 This README provides detailed documentation for understanding and using the Market Matcher.

 ## Table of Contents